ourWorks/PktNet/README.md

 The raw data is preprocessed using the following steps:

-1). **Download and Convert**:
+1). **Convert**:

-- 2D image files are downloaded.
-- Convert these into 3D files containing the scalp and skull.
+- Convert these 2D image files into 3D files containing the scalp and skull.

 2). **Refine 3D Images**: